 If marketing is the science of compelling and convincing humans then why are we so slow to develop buyer personas to understand what customer’s wants, needs, and perceptions are?

-During the past few weeks I contacted approximately 20 businesses – primarily medium to large technology firms – and asked if they felt their marketing content (in its current state) aligned with the interests and behaviour of their customers?
+During the past few months I contacted several businesses – primarily Small and Medium enterprises (SMEs) in the the Asia-Pacific region – and asked if they felt their marketing content (in its current state) aligned with the interests and behaviour of their customers?
 The brutally honest answer was no, not so much.

 The truth is B2B marketers have hit a plateau.
 They squeeze everything they can out of inbound initiatives just to drive a bit more traffic or acquire a few more prospects – balancing SEO, content creation, lead generation, social media, blogging and analytics along the way.

 But more often than not the balance is wrong.
 More than 80 per-cent of the marketing managers I spoke with talked about a disconnect in their current marketing strategy – an imbalance between inbound and outbound strategy and, alarmingly, a trend of “probability” content marketing i.e. if the content is engaging and relevant, and if we produce and amplify enough of it, the right customers will probably come — and they’ll probably be the right customers because they’re consuming content on their own accord.

 The number of B2B marketers who state they’re practicing this inbound numbers game, increased hugely between 2013 and 2014, but, lately, people are beginning to question whether this, largely automated and impersonal approach, misses the more subtle touch-points of customer marketing i.e. the nuance – the user experience.